rubykoom/CBIR_AAPI_2024/README.md

 streamlit run app.py

 ```
-2. Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory (see Folder Description section).
+2. Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory (see `Preprocessing` point in the Folder Description section).

 The web interface features a movable red rectangle that allows users to select the region of the input image to be used as the query for retrieving similar images during the search process.